Bayonetta Origins: Cereza and the Lost Demon: Plot

-Six hundred years before the events of the first Bayonetta, a young Cereza stays with her strict and stoic teacher Morgana, following her exile from her home due to being the result of the forbidden love of the Lumen Sage, Balder, and the Umbra Witch, Rosa, leading to her father's banishment and her mother's imprisonment.
-One night, feeling underappreciated by Morgana despite her hard work in mastering her powers, Cereza decides to venture into the forbidden Avalon Forest, being led there by a mysterious boy she saw in her dreams.
-Inside, she is swarmed by a group of faeries.
-With no other option, Cereza performs a demon-summoning ritual, successfully summoning a demon, but it attempts to attack her after possessing the body of Cereza's stuffed cat in order to survive outside of Inferno, though it is unable to hurt its summoner.
-With the creature, who Cereza dubs Cheshire, unable to harm her, the two reluctantly decide to travel through the forest together, with the promise that Cereza can find the power she needs to save her mother, as well as send Cheshire back to Inferno.
+Six hundred years before the events of the first Bayonetta, a young Cereza lives under the care of her strict and stoic teacher Morgana, following her exile for being the result of the forbidden union between the Lumen Sage Balder and the Umbra Witch Rosa, which led to her father's banishment and her mother's imprisonment.
+Feeling underappreciated despite her efforts to master her powers, Cereza ventures into the forbidden Avalon Forest after being guided there by a mysterious boy from her dreams.
+There, she is attacked by faeries and performs a desperate demon-summoning ritual.

+The ritual binds a demon to Cereza's stuffed cat, allowing it to survive outside Inferno, though it is unable to harm its summoner.
+Naming the creature Cheshire, Cereza reluctantly teams up with him as they journey through the forest, hoping to find the power needed to save her mother and return Cheshire to Inferno.